microsoft/terraform-provider-power-platform/docs/data-sources/solutions.md

 page_title: "powerplatform_solutions Data Source - powerplatform"
 subcategory: ""
 description: |-
-  Fetches the list of Solutions in an environment
+  Fetches the list of Solutions in an environment.
+This is the equivalent of the pac solution list https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/solution#pac-solution-list command in the Power Platform CLI.
 ---

 # powerplatform_solutions (Data Source)

-Fetches the list of Solutions in an environment
+Fetches the list of Solutions in an environment.
+This is the equivalent of the [`pac solution list`](https://learn.microsoft.com/en-us/power-platform/developer/cli/reference/solution#pac-solution-list) command in the Power Platform CLI.

 ## Example Usage